mascanc/ProvenanceContract/README.md

 go test --tags nopkcs11
 ```

-### How to deploy on Hyperledger Fabric in Azure
+## How to deploy on Hyperledger Fabric in Azure

 Microsoft Azure offers [Hyperledger Fabric](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/microsoft-azure-blockchain.azure-blockchain-hyperledger-fabric?tab=Overview) on their cloud infrastructure.
 For [GrapevineWorld](http://www.grapevineworldtoken.io) pilot we have deployed this chaincode to cope with the Facade system of the [GOE](http://github.com/GrapevineWorld/GOE).
+Having blockchain deployed in the cloud dramatically ease the adoption of the Provenance Solution, since no effort is requested for the IT staff of the hospitals.

 With the Azure subscription (1 orderer, 1 CA, 2 peers) we performed the following tasks.
 * SSH into the orderer0 and create the hooks for the channel.
 ```
 peer channel create -o orderer0:7050 -c masab10 -f masab10.tx